-Many functions in the C++ standard library are given iterators to data structures, and iterators often correspond to ranges.
+Many functions in the C++ standard library operate with iterators.
 An iterator is a variable that points to an element in a data structure.

 Often used iterators are begin and end that define a range that contains all elements in a data structure.
 The iterator begin points to the first element in the data structure, and the iterator end points to the position after the last element.
 The situation looks as follows: